WiIIiam278/HuskTowns/docs/Town-Roles.md

 You can customize the roles members of a town may hold as well as the privileges within the town each role has.
 Towns require at least two roles with different weights; a "mayor" role and a default citizen role, otherwise you will encounter errors.

 ### Important
-* If you change the number of roles, you will need to reset your data - as the role weightings stored in the database will become incompatible.
+* If you change the number of roles, you will need to reset your data, as the role weightings stored in the database will become incompatible.
 * You can change the privileges at any time in the config, though
 * You can also change the role name as you see fit.
-It's the weightings which cannot change as those are stored in the database.
+It's just the weightings which can't change as those are stored in the database.

 ## Defining roles
 Roles are defined in the town `roles.yml` file below, which is a copy of the default setup.